 Odzala-Kokoua is one of the world’s remaining large intact forest systems and its biodiversity is nothing less than exceptional, with more than 440 bird species, it has been recognised as an Important Bird Area by Birdlife International.
 It is also home to over 100 mammal species and in excess of 10,000 plant species.

 Odzala is one of the most botanically diverse areas in the world, with more than 4,400 plant species recorded, including distinctive groves of Senegal date palm which are dotted along the Mambili River banks.
 The southern part of the park is predominantly savannah-forest mosaic and forest galley ecosystem.
-The centre is dominated by marantaceae forest, while further north, the park is covered by mature rain forest.
-Numerous clearings, called ‘baies’ provide opportunities to observe wildlife more clearly than the dense vegetation of the tropical forest.
-The Ekoutou escarpment (80 km²) with its lichen forest, and Djoua swamp in the north-west of the park, remain some of the most remote areas in which only a few scientific expeditions have been conducted.
+The centre is dominated by Marantaceae forest, while further north, the park is covered by primary rain forest.
+Natural forest clearings, called ‘bais’ provide opportunities to observe wildlife more clearly than in the dense vegetation of the tropical forest.
+The Ekoutou escarpment with its lichen forest, and Djoua swamp in the north-west of the park, remain some of the most remote areas in which only a few scientific expeditions have been conducted.

-While the Tridom areas supports the largest forest elephant population in Central Africa, the species is under threat as a result of poaching pressure.
-Many elephant were killed before African Parks took over the management of the park, but effective law enforcement has resulted in many of the remaining individuals moving back into the park area.
+While the region’s protected areas support the largest forest elephant population in Central Africa, the species is under threat as a result of poaching pressure.
+Many elephants were killed before African Parks took over the management of Odzala, but effective law enforcement has resulted in many of the remaining individuals are taking sanctuary in the park once again.

-Gorilla numbers have also declined over the last decade due to the fatal Ebola epidemic which devastated the park since 2004.
-It is however hoped that with the increased security of the park, this downward trend can be reversed.
-The park provides safe harbour for approximately 22,000 western lowland gorillas.
+Gorilla numbers have also declined over the last decade due to disease such as Ebola as well as the illegal wildlife trade for pets and bushmeat.
+It is hoped that with the increased park security, this downward trend can be reversed.
+The park provides safe harbour for a significant portion of the world’s population.

 Sign up to be the first to hear #GoodNews happening around African Parks.×